-The DGS chairs the Graduate Council, which has overall responsibility for the Graduate Program and curriculum.
+The DGS chairs the Graduate Council (GC), which has overall responsibility for the Graduate Program and curriculum.
 The Graduate Council meets at least once a month during the academic year to consider a range of issues from program policies and admissions to student petitions.
 The Graduate Council is composed of the Director of Graduate Studies and three additional professors, four elected graduate student representatives, the Graduate Program Coordinator, and the Graduate Program Assistant.
+GC meetings are listed in the department's Events Calendar and its agendas and minutes are available on Graduate Program's website under Grad Administration.